Choosing your car’s color

 Do you need help?

 If you have an emotional connection to some color, go ahead and choose it if it makes you feel good.
-But If you are a person like me that have to justify every choice with a rational reason, Science can help you choose.
+However, If you are a person like me that have to justify most choices with a rational reason, Science can help you choose.

-For safety reasons white is the best color.
-It isn’t a mere coincidence that emergency vehicles like ambulances are white or yellow.
+On one end, white is the best color for safety reasons.
+It isn’t a mere coincidence that emergency vehicles like ambulances are either white or yellow.
 These colors are the most visible because of their ability to reflect light.
-In the other end, black and grey are the worst colors, they are good to absorb light not reflect it.
-It’s a known statistic that black cars have more probability to have an accident than light colored cars.
+On the other end, black and grey are the worst colors, they are good to absorb light – not in reflecting it.
+It’s a known statistic that black cars have a higher chance to be involved in an accident than light colored cars.

 If you want to keep your car’s temperature comfortable the color is also important.
 If you live in a warm place go for white, only choose a darker color if you live in a very cold place.
-Keeping the car cool also help your electric car battery lifespan, because high temperatures seriously degrade it.
+Keeping your electric car cool will also increase the lifespan of its battery, because high temperatures seriously degrade it.
 Renault Zoe’s heat pump uses 1 kW to produce 3 kW of heat or 2 kW of cooling.
 It’s more efficient to have a cooler car and heat it when needed, than a hotter car and having to cool it.

 The best choice?

 Unless you live in a very cold and snowy place, the recommend color for your car is white of course.